steinbergmedia/vst3_dev_portal/src/pages/Getting+Started/Preparation+on+Windows.md

 ## Solution 2

-You could choose the [new user location](../Technical+Documentation/Locations+Format/Plugin+Locations.html) for VST 3 plug-ins which should have no right access issue as normal user, call [cmake](https://cmake.org/) with this parameter:
+You could choose (which is the default) the [new user location](../Technical+Documentation/Locations+Format/Plugin+Locations.html) for VST 3 plug-ins which should have no right access issue as normal user, call [cmake](https://cmake.org/) with this parameter:

 ``` c++
 -DSMTG_PLUGIN_TARGET_USER_PROGRAM_FILES_COMMON=1